utiasSTARS/ROB498-flight/instructions/guides/getting_started_setup.md

 </p>

 ## Firmware

 The autopilot firmware should already be installed on your Cube+ flight controller.
-We will be using PX4-Autopilot firmware version v1.14.#. **Please do not install a different firmware as compatibility of firmware-specific parameters is not assured**.
+We will be using PX4-Autopilot firmware version v1.14.#. **Please do not install different firmware as compatibility of firmware-specific parameters is not assured**.
 The firmware version can be verified using QGroundControl under "Vehicle Setup/Summary".

 ## Setup

 First, open QGC and click the logo on the top left to enter the vehicle setup page.
 Make sure the airframe is selected as **"Generic Quadcopter"**.
 Every time you plug in the flight controller using the micro USB cable, QGC should auto-detect it and connect automatically (it might require multiple attempts in some cases).

 If you go to vehicle setup, you will see a list of items to do on the left of the screen.
 Please check in sequence and configure everything accordingly.
 The key settings are: